Healthy Homes Assessment Seatoun

 Insulation Seatoun

-Ceiling and underfloor insulation is required in all rental homes as of July 1st, 2019.
-Property managers and landlords are required to make sure that the insulation is in line with current quality.
-In some instances, existing ceiling insulation or insulation in the sub floor space might require to be filled with or replaced.
+Insulation for underfloor and ceilings is a requirement for all rent houses since July 1, 2019.
+Property managers and landlords must make sure that the insulation is up to current quality.
+In some instances, old ceiling insulation as well as insulation within the sub floor space may need to be replaced or replaced.

-A well-insulated house can help control condensation, and decrease the risk of mould and dampness, and it will make it easier to allow the house to keep heat.
+A properly insulated home will help to control condensation, and decrease the risk of dampness and mould, and also makes much easier to the house to hold warmth.

-The "R" is a symbol for thermal resistance and it is a measurement of how well the insulation resists heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation can withstand heat flow.
+The more high the R-value, better the insulation.

 • Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3